Marymount MRT Station

 Road

-A taxi stands and pick-up/drop-off point is located next to Station exit A:
+A pick-up/drop-off point is located next to Station Exit A:

-In the event of a MRT service disruption affecting Marymount station, rail bridging services (also called MRT breakdown shuttle buses) may be activated to ply affected stretches of the Circle Line.
+In the event of a MRT service disruption affecting Marymount station, MRT Bridging Buses may be activated to ply affected stretches of the Circle Line.
 In which case, the buses can be boarded from the following bus stops:

-In addition, passengers can board regular bus services at bus stops officially linked to Marymount station for free rides.
+In addition, passengers can board free regular bus services at Bus Stops 3 & 4 when activated.

 Passenger Usage Patterns